The Monthly Recurring Revenue (MRR) chart reports your normalized (amortized) monthly subscription revenue.

-With monthly plans, the MRR is simply the price paid each month for the subscription.
-If customers are paying for more than one month up front (e.g. 12 months), ChartMogul simply divides the amount paid for the subscription by the number of months in the subscription period.
+With monthly plans, MRR is the price paid each month for the subscription.
+If customers are paying for more than one month upfront (e.g., 12 months), ChartMogul divides the amount paid for the subscription by the number of months in the subscription period.

 - One-time payments and metered charges are excluded.

 - Discounts and coupons are deducted prior to calculation.

 - Credit card and billing system transaction fees are not deducted by default.
 However, you can deduct transaction fees from your MRR and cash flow metrics by adjusting the Transaction fee handling setting found on the data source setup page.
 Learn more.

 - Any foreign-currency subscriptions are converted into your primary currency.